santhosh8328/calculator/README.md

 # calculator
 Simple Calculator using maven and java.

 Instruction about runnung this project.
-Steps are:
+Steps are as below....

 (1) build this project using maven using command "mvn clean package"